 The following steps outline how to calculate the Dislocation Density.

-1. First, determine the number of dislocations.
+1. First, determine the total dislocation line length, S.

-2. Next, determine the volume.
+2. Next, determine the volume, V.

-4. Finally, calculate the Dislocation Density.
+4. Finally, calculate the dislocation density.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.